coffeeroaster/akash-ubuntu/README.md

 ## Update deploy.yml

 Copy and paste the contents of `$HOME/.ssh/id_rsa.pub` and paste them into deploy.yml (env -> pubkey). (deploy.yml : line 8).
+NOTE: Make sure that you do not use any `"` around the pubkey as this will cause problems.

 ### Update resources as needed.
 Set the amount of RAM / CPU / diskspace as needed.